THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 RISKS RELATED TO THE EVOLUTION OF THE REGULATORY FRAMEWORK

-The Moncler Group operates in a complex international context and is subject, in the various jurisdictions in which it operates, to laws and regulations that are constantly monitored with regard to the health and safety of workers, environmental protection, rules on the manufacture and composition of products, consumer protection, personal data protection, industrial and intellectual property rights protection, competition rules, tax and customs rules, and in general all the relevant regulatory provisions.
+The Moncler Group operates in a complex international context and is subject, in the various jurisdictions in which it operates, to laws and regulations that are constantly monitored with regard to the health and safety of workers, environmental protection, rules on the manufacture and composition of products, consumer protection, personal data protection, industrial and intellectual property rights protection, rules on competition and on suppliers management, tax and customs rules, and in general all the relevant regulatory provisions.

 In addition, the enactment of new legislation or amendments to existing legislation that impose more stringent standards – for example with regard to product compliance – may entail, by way of example, costs of adapting the production methods or characteristics of the products or may limit the Group’s operations, with negative consequences for its financial performance.